MIRI Detector Subarrays

 ‡ This angular size is the illuminated FOV.
 The subarray size listed in pixels is the true size of the array (in pixels), which defines the exposure time per frame.

-Frame times are calculated for FASTR1 mode only.
-SLOWR1 mode readout is only available for the FULL array.
+Group times are calculated for FASTR1 mode only.
+SLOWR1 and FASTGRPAVG8 readout will only be available for the FULL array.

 Low-resolution spectroscopy